 Women who are pregnant with singletons are measured and monitored regularly, but for moms expecting multiples, finding out the average fundal height twins are expected to have is a bit more difficult to asses.

 As long as a mom is gaining weight consistently and sufficiently, fundal height may not be a cause for any concern at all.
-But then, an understanding of fundal height in twins has some significance.
+But then, an understanding of fundal height twins has some significance.

 Fundal height is measured from the top of a mother’s pubic bone (symphysis pubis) to the highest point of the womb or uterus.
 This measurement is taken in centimeters and done usually at 20 weeks.
-The fundal height usually follows the number of the weeks a mom is pregnant.
+The fundal height twins measurement usually follows the number of the weeks a mom is pregnant.

 So, if for example, a mother is 25 weeks pregnant, it is usually expected to have a fundal height anywhere around 25 centimeters.
 Again, this measurement may be different in twin pregnancies.